Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory

 \subsection{The inversion algorithm}

-We use the inversion algorithm of \citet{hofmeister2022} to fit the portion of the PSF that describes the diffuse medium- to long-distance scattered light.
+We use the inversion algorithm of \citet{hofmeister2022} to fit the portion of the PSF that describes the diffuse scattered light.
 The inversion is based on a variation of the PSF defining equation,

 Here, $I_\text{o,$\pmb{r}$}$~denotes the observed intensity in a pixel at a location $\pmb{r}$; $I_\text{t}$~denotes the true intensity in a pixel, i.e., the intensity that would have been measured without instrumental effects; $\widetilde{\text{psf}}_S$~are the PSF weights to fit; $\overline{\text{psf}}$~is a known PSF contribution, such as the diffraction pattern; $S$~is a spatial segment of the PSF; $n_S$~is the number of pixels in a PSF segment; $\pmb{\Delta r}$~is a distance vector in the PSF as measured from the PSF center; and $\epsilon$~is the noise component.
 In the second line of Equation~\ref{eq:psf_px3}, we have merged the known terms, i.e., the terms that can be derived from the image, into the coefficients $A_S$ and $B$.